Kia: Kia India

-The company has entered the Indian market in July 2019 with their 'Made for India' SUV- SP2 Concept now announced as the global mid-sized SUV Kia Seltos.
+The company entered the Indian market in July 2019 with their 'Made for India' SUV- SP2 Concept now announced as the global mid-sized SUV Kia Seltos.
 N. Chandrababu Naidu is lauded to have signed an MOU for the government of Andhra Pradesh which came to be one of the biggest FDI's with a total investment of Rs.12,900 crore.
 The company has built a production facility on a Greenfield land in Anantpur district, Andhra Pradesh near Penukonda.
-The annual production capacity is 300,000 units.
+The annual production capacity is 350,000 units.

 Kia has appointed Kookhyun Shim as MD & CEO for its Indian arm.
 In his new role, Shim will be responsible for leading the carmaker's expansion in the Indian market.
-Shim will play a leading role in ensuring KI's projected timeline and schedule of operations is achieved.
 He also oversaw the construction of Kia's first manufacturing facility in India, to help strengthen the company's position in the fifth largest global automotive market.
-Kia has committed investments to the tune of $1.1 billion to develop operations in India including investing in a network of over 250 customer touch-points that include service, sales and spares establishments.
+Kia has committed to investments of $1.1 billion to develop operations in India including investing in a network of over 250 customer touch-points that include service, sales and spares establishments.

 On 31 July 2020, Kia crossed 100,000 car sales in India becoming the fastest car manufacturer to do so.

-Kia Lucky Motors Pakistan
+Lucky Motor Corporation

-Kia Lucky Motors (KLM) is a joint venture in Pakistan between Kia Motors and Lucky Cement.
-Kia Lucky Motors Pakistan began selling cars in 2018 when they launched their All New Grand Carnival in Pakistan.
-In quarter 4 2019, Kia Pakistan introduced two new locally manufactured products known as Kia Sportage and Kia Picanto.
+Lucky Motor Corporation (LMC) is an automobile assembler and distributor in Pakistan owned by the Yunus Brothers Group.
+Originally known as Kia Lucky Motors Pakistan, the company began selling cars in 2018 when they launched their All New Grand Carnival in Pakistan.
+In quarter 4 2019, Kia Lucky Motors Pakistan introduced two new locally manufactured products known as the Kia Sportage and Kia Picanto.

+Kia Russia

+Kia holds a 30% stake in the Hyundai Motor Manufacturing Rus plant in St. Petersburg which is being sold in December 2023 following the problems associated with the 2022 Russian invasion of Ukraine.
+The contract includes a two year buy back clause.
+In 2022, the company's revenue amounted to 111 billion rubles.